-The specific name of the subject is presented directly after the five-digit subject number before the various modules of the subject are offered.
-Normally the subject name is followed by the module code and the credit value of the specific module, for example in this case: Agronomy 324 (16).
+The subject name is presented directly after the five-digit subject number before the various modules of the subject are offered.
+Normally the subject name is followed by the module code and the credit value of the specific module, for example in this case: Agricultural Economics 234 (16).